 There are two different ways that classes can be setup using FooEvents and Zoom.
 One is to create a recurring meeting in Zoom and link it to a single meeting.
 Attendees will then be automatically registered for each occurrence of the meeting.
 Another option is to create a separate, individual meetings for each class in Zoom.
 Using the FooEvents Multi-day plugin, you can then link this product to multiple meetings and participants will be automatically registered for each.
 We will be using the first option, however, you can find out more about the multi-meeting option in the Multi-day Events section.

-If you have the FooEvents Multi-day plugin installed, please set the Number of days to 1 and complete the remaining event information fields as needed.
+If you have the FooEvents Multi-day plugin installed, please set the Select Days event type and set the Number of days to the number of occurrences (16 in this case) and complete the remaining event information fields as needed.

 Go to Product Data > Ticket Settings